 The last thing a nervous networker wants is to do walk into a room that’s already hopping with noise and energy.
 If you get there early, you can make the room, rather than feeling you’re having to infiltrate it.

-Practice being eagle-eyed on the delegate badges, even when it’s a moving target dangling from a lanyard; being quick on the uptake will reap rewards when you’re attempting to make friends.
+Practice being eagle-eyed on the delegate badges, even when it’s a moving target dangling from a lanyard; being quick on the uptake will reap the rewards when you’re attempting to make friends.

-Finding the ideal starting position opens up a world of possibilities, because sparks of inspiration for opening gambits come much easier if you’re stood somewhere with ready-made common ground.
+Finding the ideal starting position opens up a world of possibilities because sparks of inspiration for opening gambits come much easier if you’re stood somewhere with ready-made common ground.

-“If you’re manning an exhibition stand, it’s wise not stand right in front of it.
+“If you’re manning an exhibition stand, it’s wise not to stand right in front of it.
 Much better to park yourself close by, and keep a watchful eye out.
 That way, you don’t have the perennial problem of people shuffling past avoiding eye contact, trying their utmost not to get sold to.
 If you stand nearby, anyone lingering in front of your stand, you can bounce over and say hello.”

 Forget putting pressure on yourself to tout your wares.
 The best thing you can do is be interesting and interested.

 BK: “When you’re off to a network, get prepared to talk to people.
 Have some stories.
-Know the latest news, both in your industry, and more generally.
+Know the latest news, both in your industry and more generally.
 Keep an eye out for the lighter, funnier stories; recounting these is more likely to make an impact than waffling on about your business.
 Be prepared to talk about yourself, but mention your work briefly and passionately, then take the conversation elsewhere.
 Friends first, pitches later.

 “Forget about selling: that shouldn’t be your objective.
 Networking isn’t a job interview.
 Set yourself the task of trying to learn something from everyone you meet.
 That’ll be much more natural than trying to find angles to big yourself up.
-Getting chance to play teacher makes people feel wise, which makes them good about themselves - and people who make you feel good are the ones you want to talk to again.
+Getting a chance to play teacher makes people feel wise, which makes them good about themselves - and people who make you feel good are the ones you want to talk to again.
 Go into each encounter with an enquiring mind and a strict policy of actually listening, not just waiting for your turn to pitch…ask intelligent questions, ones which expand the discussion and unlock more knowledge.
 You want to make the person you’re talking to feel like they’re the singular person you’re interested in, in the whole venue.
 And for the time you’re with them, make sure that rings true.”

-One of the best ways to make friends at conferences and meet ups is to make yourself useful.
+One of the best ways to make friends at conferences and meetups is to make yourself useful.

 BK: “Having something to give away will make you stand out.
-Whether it’s a physical thing, or some knowledge, like statistics or a report, or just a great piece of online content you know about and can offer to share… if you can make an offer to add a little bit of value for nothing, you’ve got an excuse to get in touch, and you’ll be received positively, and remembered as someone who isn’t grab-grab-grab, but someone who gives first and puts people and relationships first.
+Whether it’s a physical thing, or some knowledge, like statistics or a report, or just a great piece of online content you know about and can offer to share.
+If you can make an offer to add a little bit of value for nothing, you’ve got an excuse to get in touch, and you’ll be received positively, and remembered as someone who isn’t grab-grab-grab, but someone who gives first and puts people and relationships first.
 These are the sorts of people that businesses want around, so give without expectation of reciprocation, and you might be surprised what comes back.”

-Business cards is an area where many SMEs and freelancers are missing a trick, through naivety and lack of effort.
+Business cards are an area where many SMEs and freelancers are missing a trick, through naivety and lack of effort.
 Ben Kench collects thousands of peoples’ cards in a year, so he knows what it takes to come out on top of the pile.

 “I’d also advise using a one-way system for business cards - and if you’re collecting a lot of them, a method of sorting them on the spot, to save precious time after the event.
-I keep my own cards in my jacket pocket, and the ones I receive, if I feel there’s some sort of spark of connection with the person, their card goes in one trouser pocket, if not so much, then the other.
-But I would still follow up both piles nonetheless, because you never know…”
+I keep my cards in my jacket pocket, and the ones I receive, if I feel there’s some spark of connection with the person, their card goes in one trouser pocket, if not so much, then the other.
+But I would still follow up both piles nonetheless because you never know…”

 Not everyone is going to be a barrel of insights and a right good giggle.
 If you’re a frequent flyer on the networking scene, you’re going to get stuck with the occasional droning bore.

-BK: “If you’re stuck talking to someone you feel no connection to, and you don’t want to do business with, there will come a point when you need to back away gracefully.
+BK: “If you’re stuck talking to someone you feel no connection to, and you don’t want to do business with, there will come the point when you need to back away gracefully.
 You can do this by offering to help them find someone more appropriate to talk to.
 Asking who they came to see - or if they know anyone else here - will send out the message it’s time to move on.
 If they don’t take the hint, you’ve got two options.
 Ask again, and walk them to their person of choice, or say “we’re here to network, and it’s rude of me to hog you - bye.”

-If you’re offended by rude words, look away now…
+If you’re offended by rude words, look away now.

 BK: "When I coach on networking, I preach the mantra, FUK IT.
-It’s an acronym borrowed from a very good friend of mine, Will Kintish, that stands for follow up, keep in touch - this is the true lifeblood of networking.
+It’s an acronym borrowed from a very good friend of mine, Will Kintish that stands for follow up, keep in touch - this is the real lifeblood of networking.
 Following up is where relationships are forged.
 If you don’t follow up, you shouldn’t bother going to networking functions.
 But if you keep in touch, sending roughly five ‘touches’ over six months, the next time you bump into the person, the interaction will be like you know them.
 If there’s been an obvious conversation, something you’ve got to share or want to learn more about, follow up on that.
 The others, send them an email telling them you’re not going to bombard them, but you’d like to send them some stuff once in a while.”